rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 This line will create a new variable named `foo` and bind this name to the
 value `bar`.
 In Rust, variables are immutable by default.
-To make a variable
+The following example
-mutable, the following example shows how to use `mut` before the variable name:
+shows how to use `mut` before the variable name to make a variable mutable:

 ```rust
 let foo = 5; // immutable